jhgg/jsdelivr.com/README.md

 To get it to work copy some directories from the Github repo into the files/ directory and run scan.php.

 It will populate the DB.
 Make sure you change the javascript to point to your local server for ajax requests.

+**WARNING**

+This code will make you wanna kill yourself.
+Only experienced developers should attempt at reading this repo.